There’s TONS to do at PLCBC!

 Cost and Additional Services

 Ropes Course Fees for Day Guests are $25.00 per person.
-Lunch Catering arrangements can be made for an additional $5.00 per person.
+Lunch Catering arrangements can be made – please call the office for more information.

 A minimum of $250.00 is required from all groups (approximate minimum of 10 participants).